 A trend of falling Chinese real estate prices might be coming to an end.
 The National Bureau of Statistics reported that prices rose by 0.2% month-on-month.

 This would be the first positive sign since April, 2014.
-However, prices of new homes year-on-year fell by 5.7% in May.
+New home prices declined by 5.7% in May year-on-year though.
 They dropped 6.1% in April.

 Shanghai and Beijing saw a decrease in prices of 2.3% in May.
 Out of the 70 cities observed, Shenzhen had the best performance.
 Shenzhen property prices rose by 6.6% from April to May and also showed a second consecutive month of increase.

 According to Reuters, investment in real estate slowed down in the first five months of 2015 to the lowest pace since May 2009.
 Besides Shenzhen, investment levels also remained high in lower-tier cities.